brdv/prodtest-docs/docs/demo/project-structure/index.md

 ### Services

-This forlder contains the code for all services of the demo project.
+This folder contains the code for all services of the demo project.
 The subfolders are:

 #### Kitchen